location, style and timing

 What I need to make your family portraits tolerable: Same as the wedding party.
 These photos only take a long time to shoot when everyone is not together in the designated spot at the right time.
 When you send me your Family Photo list it is easiest for me to shoot each photo in the order I've printed it out in.
 When grandma or brother #2 is not in the designated spot on time, and we have to start skipping around the list in order to not waste time, it starts to get crazy and frustrating for everyone involved, you, me, and the family members waiting to take their photos.

-If you are doing a First Look you can get your Family Portraits out of the way before the ceremony: This is the easiest way to shoot your family portraits since it is much less chaotic, there are no open bars that family members can run off to forgetting that they have to take pictures, and less guests for your family members to be distracted by.
+Family Portraits before the ceremony: This is the easiest way to shoot your family portraits since it is much less chaotic, there are no open bars that family members can run off to forgetting that they have to take pictures, and less guests for your family members to be distracted by.
 Give all family members a specific time to meet at the venue prior to the ceremony, so that we can knock these out quickly.

 I do not take photos of people while they are eating.
 During dinner service, I have to eat and be done before speeches.